QUICK ANSWER

 RESPA is about money.
 TRID is about timing.

-Most Florida candidates study the 19 content areas, hit the state-specific statutes hard, and still lose points on RESPA and TRID because these two federal laws get taught in passing, if at all.
-A pre-license course spends four chapters on F.S.
-475 and maybe three paragraphs on RESPA.
-Then the Pearson VUE form hits you with five to eight questions on federal closing law and you guess.
+Most Florida candidates study the 19 content areas, hit the state-specific statutes hard, and still lose points on RESPA and TRID because these two federal rules often get taught in passing.
+A pre-license course can spend far more time on F.S.
+475 than on federal closing disclosures.
+Then the Pearson VUE form gives you a timing or kickback scenario and you guess.

 The questions are not actually hard.
 The underlying law is two distinct things, and the exam tests them predictably.
 If you walk in knowing the distinction and the timing rules, you bank easy points instead of guessing.